 Principles (Shadang) Or Six Limbs of Indian Art

-The sixth limbs or the theory of Indian painting is first mentioned in the Kamasutra of Vatsyayana.
-Limbs were composed in B.C.
+The six limbs of Art or the theory of Indian painting is first mentioned in the Kamasutra of Vatsyayana.
+Six Limbs of Art were composed in B.C.
 600-200.
-Further, Yashodhar Pandit, resident of Jaipur criticized it in the 11th century and presented the theory of these ancient painting in one verse:
+Further, Yashodhar Pandit, a resident of Jaipur criticized it in the 11th century and presented the theory of these ancient paintings in one verse:

 Sadrashya, Varnika Bhang, Iti Chitra Shadangakam.“

 According to this stanza, the six limbs or theories of the painting are as follows: –

 (Also Read This Article in Hindi – चित्रकला के सिद्धांत )

 The form is one of the six limbs of art.
 It means different types of forms or shapes.
 It has the secrets and differences of the forms.
 For example- a form of living and dead, of different angles & Different shapes like round, oval with many colors, hard, soft, rough smooth, etc.

 In addition to this, there are 16 types of forms in the Mahabharata’s Shanti-Parva.
 But these are the external (physical) types of forms.